-Homeowners spend more money on kitchen remodeling than on any other home improvement project.
-And with good reason: Kitchens are the hub of home life and a source of pride.
+Homeowners spend more money on kitchen remodeling than on any other home improvement project, and with good reason.
+Kitchens are the hub of home life and a source of pride.
 And the right kitchen design details will keep your kitchen in style long term so you likely won't need a next kitchen remodel!

 The project gets a big thumbs-up from homeowners, too.
-Those polled in the “Report” gave their new kitchen a Joy Score of 9.8 — a rating based on those who said they were happy or satisfied with their remodeling, with 10 being the highest rating and 1 the lowest.
+Those polled in the report gave their new kitchen a "joy score" of 9.8 (out of 10!), a rating based on those who said they were happy or satisfied with their remodeling.

 Planning your kitchen remodel should take more time than the actual construction.
-If you plan well, the amount of time you’re inconvenienced by construction mayhem will be minimized.
+If you plan well, you can minimize the amount of time you’re inconvenienced by construction mayhem.
 Plus, you’re more likely to stay on budget.

 How much time should you spend planning?
 The National Kitchen and Bath Association recommends at least six months.
 That way, you won’t be tempted to change your mind during construction and create change orders, which will inflate construction costs and hurt your return on investment.